vladkinoman/just-my-notes/computer-science/operating-systems/linux/desktop-environment/installing-desktop-environments.md

 $ sudo apt install xfce4
 ```

-## Unistall Xubuntu desktop
+### Unistall Xubuntu desktop

 This is simple.
-According to [1] in order to remove xfce4 we need to do next:
+According to [this](https://itsfoss.com/install-xfce-desktop-xubuntu/) post in order to remove xfce4 we need to do next:

 ```bash
 $ sudo apt purge xubuntu-icon-theme xfce4-*